wiseman-timelord/Chat-Gradio-Gguf/README.md

 # Distant
 1. **Safe Globals** - Standardize all global variables using safe, unique three-word labels to avoid conflicts.
-2. **Cross-Platform Scripting:** Introduce a unified script (`Chat-Gradio-Gguf.sh`) to support both Linux and Windows environments, and adapt scripts appropriately.
+2. **Cross-Platform Scripting:** Introduce a unified script (`Chat-Windows-Gguf.sh`) to support both Linux and Windows environments, and adapt scripts appropriately.
-3. Introduce a collapseable right side bar, lilke the left one but on the right, again a "C-G-G" button, that expands out to a "Chat-Gradio-Gguf" button, in the expanded panel here I want...
+3. Introduce a collapseable right side bar, lilke the left one but on the right, again a "C-G-G" button, that expands out to a "Chat-Windows-Gguf" button, in the expanded panel here I want...
 - a row with a square box, that visualizes the thinking/generation, in some simple method, that is somehow interesting, and under that, a row with a buttton to turn "Visualize" ON/OFF.
 - a row with 3 boxes each with 1 stat for generation speed/whatever else is typically of interest to people.
 - a row with 2 butttons, 1 to turn "Visualize" ON/OFF and 1 to turn "Statistics" on/off.
 Same kind of on/off buttons as web-Search/Speech/Summary.